Live Workshop: Integrate Google SecOps with Bindplane - Join Us on January 29th at 11 AM ET!Sign Up Now

 Once complete, otelcol-contrib will be added and managed by systemd; the collector will start automatically.

-You’ll find collector configuration file here:
+You’ll find the collector configuration file here:

 /etc/otelcol-contrib/config.yaml